Here are some precautions you can take to keep your online banking and identity secure.

 Here’s how to keep your e-mail door tight and secure.

 The most common e-mail scam is called “Phishing.”
 Phishing is an (illegal) attempt to get you to respond to what may seem to be a legitimate e-mail request.
 Scammers send out official looking mass e-mails to unsuspecting recipients, hoping that among those recipients there will be people who believe the e-mail is a genuine communication.

-Protecting your business financial assets is a top priority at The National Bank of Cambridge, but we can’t do it alone.
+Protecting your business financial assets is a top priority at 1880 Bank, but we can’t do it alone.
 Just as you protect your business from intruders by activating a burglar alarm at closing time, your business computers must be protected from cyber thieves attempting to exploit weaknesses in your computer network.

 In addition to the cyber security measures recommended on this page for individual account holders, business customers have additional account features that should be monitored for fraudulent activity.